YazidMa/ADA_website/index.md

    <img src="https://user-images.githubusercontent.com/91223105/146196478-c876ed0b-a223-492d-97d1-857495fdbf79.png" width="900" />
 </p>

 This is quite better, the fluctuations are not correlated with the number of quotes anymore!
-To be sure that our result is in accordance with the reality, we compared our results with a graph of Trump's popularity rating over time.
+To be sure that our result is in accordance with the reality, we compared our results with a graph of Trump's popularity rating over time. https://fr.wikipedia.org/wiki/Bonjour

-[insert, on the same graph, the popularity rating and the previous graph]

-[insert comments on the graph above]

 Plotting over months can hide general trends over years.